Principal place of residence (PPR) exemption from land tax

 Where the landowner is an individual owner or eligible trustee, that landowner or the vested beneficiary of the eligible trust must live on the land for at least six months from 1 July of the year before the assessment to be eligible for the PPR exemption.

 We may defer the payment of land tax for six months if the landowner or vested beneficiary is unable to meet this requirement because either:

 - They started occupying the land on or after 1 July of the year before the assessment, or

-- The land was purchased on or after 1 July of the year before the assessment and they didn’t start living on it in the year before the assessment
+- The land was purchased on or after 1 July of the year before the assessment and they did not start living on it in the year before the assessment.

 After that six-month period, provided the land has been continuously used as a PPR by an individual owner or vested beneficiary, an exemption will apply to that land for the relevant assessment year.

 Jorge continuously uses land as his PPR for six months from 1 September 2017 to February 2018.
 The land would be PPR exempt for the 2018 assessment year.